R-9 Desna: History

 Designed in 1959 and first tested in 1961, the R-9 was a great improvement over previous Soviet missile designs.
 The missile, capable of delivering a 3,500 lb payload about up to 3,278 nmi to an accuracy of 2 km, was not only very accurate, but was also far more tactically useful to the Soviet Union.
 Previous Soviet designs, fuelled with cryogenic LOX and kerosene, commonly took hours to fuel and launch.
 The R-9, on the other hand, could be launched 20 minutes from the time a launch order was given.
 NPO "Electropribor" (Kharkiv, Ukraine) designed the missile's control system.

 First put into active service in 1964, the R-9 carried a 1.65 to 5 Mt warhead.
 Though the last Soviet missile to use cryogenic propellant, this design is one of the most widely deployed ICBMs to use cryogenic fuel.
-OKB-456 (later renamed to NPO Energomash) developed the initial stage of the two-stage missile, a four-chambered closed cycle design.
-The second stage, connected by trusses to the first stage (much like the modern Soyuz rocket) was also four-chambered, but utilized an open cycle design with vacuum optimized combustion chambers more suited to very high altitudes.
+OKB-456 (later renamed to NPO Energomash) developed the first stage engine RD-111 with a thrust of 1,385 kN, a four-chambered closed cycle design with flexible pipelines and gimbals for thrust vectoring together with Vernier thrusters.
+The second stage, connected by trusses to the first stage (much like the modern Soyuz rocket) was the four-chambered RD-0106 engine, but utilized an open cycle design with vacuum optimized combustion chambers more suited to very high altitudes.
 This rocket engine was a product of the OKB-154 design team.
 Guidance of the warhead, like most ICBMs before and after it, was totally inertial save the final ten seconds before detonation of the warhead, which was controlled by a radio-altimeter correction system.

 Deployment

 The initial design called for a mobile surface-launched system, but a changing Cold War situation saw a silo-based R-9 developed in tandem with the ground-based system.
 The ground-based system, however, never achieved the hoped-for mobility of the initial design parameters.
 In total, three launch sites were constructed, but only two were used.
-"Desna-V", the silo launch area, consisted of three underground silos with the ability to launch the R-9 within 20 minutes, and the ability to store the missile in an unfueled ready condition for one year.
+"Desna-V" (Десна-В, named for a river in Russia/Ukraine), the silo launch area, consisted of three underground silos with the ability to launch the R-9 within 20 minutes, and the ability to store the missile in an unfueled ready condition for one year.
 "Valley", the first of two above-ground launch sites, was mostly automated and could fire the R-9 within 20 minutes as well, and repeat the process within two and a half hours.
-The final launch site, "Desna-N", was also an above-ground site, but was never stocked with R-9s as the site was not automated and needed at least two hours to launch a single missile.
+The final launch site, "Desna-N" (Десна-Н), was also an above-ground site, but was never stocked with R-9s as the site was not automated and needed at least two hours to launch a single missile.

 In 1971 the above-ground R-9 launch sites were decommissioned, and by 1976 all R-9 missiles had been decommissioned.